 At present, the region of Oceania is bearing the brunt of the effects of climate change.
 Due to frequent floods and the doomsday forecast of their sinking nation, many people in the Marshall Islands have already made the painful decision to leave their country and community.
 Kathy Jetnil-Kijiner, Civil Society Representative from the Marshall Islands, said in a compelling speech at the United Nation’s Climate Summit in New York City, “We’ve seen waves crashing into our homes and our breadfruit trees wither from salt and droughts.
 We look at our children and wonder how they will know themselves or their culture should they lose our islands.”
 She also called “for a radical change of course” in the fight against climate change.
 Climate change isn’t a future problem for just a few vulnerable people—it is today’s problem, and it is everyone’s problem.

 Vulnerable communities are on the frontlines in this colossal fight against human induced climate change.
-Climate change disproportionately affects minority and low-income communities, and the mainstream environmental movement needs to broaden its current scope.
+Climate change disproportionately affects people of color and low-income communities, and the mainstream environmental movement needs to broaden its current scope.
 Many demographic studies show that employees in mainstream environmental organizations are mostly white people from middle-class upbringings.
 The lack of diversity in the environmental movement stunts its capability and adroitness to help vulnerable communities.
 How can a homogenous group that is sheltered from many impacts of climate change possibly decide the needs of the people most impacted?

 There needs to be a paradigm shift toward inclusiveness within the green community and environmental movement so that voices from the most affected communities are sought and heard.
 And resources from the mainstream need to be shared.
 The people who are the most affected are frequently from disenfranchised, low-income, minority communities that lack sufficient resources to fight back.
 These people are the very real human face of the environmental movement.
 We all must stand in solidarity, and environmental organizations need to first recognize the frontline activists’ sacrifices and then use their broad platform and resources to tell the activists’ stories.